“The Sopranos and Cliffhangers”

 Upon repeat viewing, however, Chris Moltisanti’s ambiguous fate at the end of the episode loses drama because we already know that Chris doesn’t die.
 The next episode focuses on his recovery, and he’ll be back to his old self by season’s end.

 I analyzed the importance of Sopranos endings in my review of last episode, but I think the conclusion of “Full Leather Jacket” deserves to be discussed as well.
-Aside from its infamous final scene, The Sopranos is a show that rarely utilizes cliffhanger endings, most of the time opting for a note of poignant ambiguity.
+Aside from its memorable final scene, The Sopranos is a show that rarely utilizes cliffhanger endings, most of the time opting for a note of poignant ambiguity.

 That’s why “Full Leather Jacket” feels like such an anomaly.
 Even though the unresolved ending is a great scene by itself, it loses importance in the show’s grand context.